-For those of you who dream of planning events, developing tourism and experience economics.
+For those of you who dream of planning events, developing tourism as well as hotel and restaurant experiences.

 If you dream of planning events, developing tourism and experience economy, or securing good customer relations, then an Academy Profession (AP) degree in Service, Hospitality and Tourism Management is the right choice for you!

 With an AP degree in Service, Hospitality and Tourism Management you will be equipped with relevant and up to date business practices based on the latest research and theory in the field.
 Through the 2-year study programme you will acquire the skills and knowledge necessary to successfully participate in the daily operations of a service business.

 Studying Service, Hospitality and Tourism Management in Odense or Vejle, you will become part of an exciting and modern study environment under constant development.
 As a student, you have a large influence on your study environment, and you will meet students from a wide variety of countries.

 The Service, Hospitality and Tourism Management programme is a 2-year full-time international course taught over four semesters.
 The teaching is based on lectures and class discussions between students and teachers along with group work with fellow students solving challenging and educative tasks.

 The education is divided into a mandatory part, an elective part, a main project as the concluding part, and a 13-week internship placed in 4th semester.

 The mandatory part is divided into four overall subject areas: